v-deepd/GHCP_CI/Use-cases/02-NetFramework30-ASPNET-WEB/README.md

 ## License

 ---
-*Last CI/CD deployment test: December 5, 2025 - Using Azure CLI for deployment*
+*Last CI/CD deployment test: December 5, 2025 - Testing with azure/login@v1 and explicit subscription set*
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.